 Pottery was Benny Maggart's main field of study while getting his undergraduate degree in Art at MTSU in 1970.
 He studied at three other colleges while in the Army.
 In 1973 he was called to preach and went 31 years without making any art.
 Several years ago Benny started making pottery again about one day a week in Nashville.

 His pottery is mostly traditional with the idea each piece is a separate work of art.
-He do not try to duplicate his work.
+He does not try to duplicate his work.
 Each is a distinct one of a kind.
 Some pieces can be used as functional ware and are safe, with the exceptions of Raku ware, which are indicated.

 Susan has been involved in Hapidary Arts for 20 years in Daytona Beach, Florida as a member of Tomoka Gem and Mineral Society.
 Her lapidary skills include cabbing, wire wrap, fused glass, beading, and larupwork.